-Pennsylvania State Parks welcomes pets in designated areas.
-Pets are permitted in day-use areas, on designated sites in campgrounds and all areas not otherwise closed to pets.
+Pennsylvania State Parks welcome pets in designated areas.
+Pets are permitted in day-use areas, on designated sites in campgrounds, in designated cabins, camping cottages, and yurts, and all areas not otherwise closed to pets.
 Pets are prohibited in swimming areas, inside buildings, in non-pet overnight areas, or in any area designated as an area closed to pets.

 What is a Pet?